Complete overview

 Practical information

-Provider: Educate-it (Utrecht University)
+Provider: Educate-it UU

 Go to the Grasple log in page and log in with your university account.
 Use your UU student number and password and get started right away.
-Your results are for your own use only and will not be used for any other purpose.

 Tips, tools en websites